justn0thinghere/audiobook_system/README.md

 The child-side experience focuses on **calm pacing, predictable navigation, and a real storybook feel** — pages with embedded illustrations, gentle book-flip transitions, and synchronised word highlighting that follows the narrator's voice so the child can read along.

+The system supports **English and Bahasa Malaysia** for both the UI and AI-generated story content, and uses Google's **Gemini API** for AI-narrated voices, AI-generated stories with illustrations, and (optionally) for analysing listening behaviour.

 ---

 ## Table of Contents